jpittman/vsc/_posts/2020-10-16-a-eulogy-for-arnie.md

 >
 >― Lin-Manuel Miranda, Hamilton: The Revolution

+`“Legacy.
+What is a legacy?
+It’s planting seeds in a garden you never get to see.
+I wrote some notes at the beginning of a song someone will sing for me.“

 Are eulogies for animals a thing?
 Do we celebrate their lives in the same way?

 I think the answer for me is… Yes, we do.